 Mākua and Keawa'ula at end of Farrington Highway (Hwy.
 930); Mokulē'ia Section at end of Route 930 past Waialua town.
-Relatively remote wide coastline with hiking picnicking.

 Relatively remote wide coastline with hiking, picnicking, and shore fishing.
 There is a large sand beach at Keawa'ula but swimming recommended only during completely calm conditions in the summer - lifeguard services.
 Long family hike (2.5 miles one-way from either Keawa'ula or Mokulē'ia) along volcanic coast with tide pools, small natural stone arches and fine views of Mākua coastline.
 A vehicle access permit from State Parks is required to proceed beyond the locked gate in the Mokulē'ia Section.
 Ka'ena Point Natural Area Reserve is located within the park at the point.
 Hot, dry area with little shade.
 No drinking water.
 (778.6 acres)